 Bound AEH - Bound Asynchronous Event Handler.
 An instance of one of the subclasses of the BoundAsyncBaseEventHandler class.

 ATC - Asynchronous Transfer of Control.

-class (a subclass of java.lang.InterruptedException).
+AIE - Asynchronously Interrupted Exception.
+An instance of the javax.realtime.Asynchronously class (a subclass of java.lang.InterruptedException).

 AI-method - Asynchronously Interruptible method.
 A method or constructor